Reviews You Can Rely On

 EVOC nailed it with their simply named EVOC Tailgate Pad.
 We are continually impressed with EVOC's well-thought-out designs and quality products, and this pad continues that trend.
 The substantial 600-denier material has a hefty feel with a PU coating that should have no problem surviving in the wettest, muddiest climates.
 Although this pad might be a touch heavier than other options, it also feels more robust and durable.
 It is available in two sizes, medium/large and extra-large, and the medium/large size was a perfect fit on the 2009 Toyota Tacoma used for testing, which is a very popular truck amongst mountain bikers.
 The molded separation blocks work in conjunction with the down tube straps to deliver a very secure and stable hold.
 It should be noted that the down tube straps aren't secured to the pad, and if you leave them open when not in use, they could fall off or get lost while driving on the highway.

-The opening for the tailgate handle is a little smaller than some of the competition.
-Depending on the location of your tailgate handle, it is possible that it might not line up perfectly.
-Another notable quirk is the installation/removal process is slightly different than the competition.
+The opening for the tailgate handle is a bit smaller than some other contenders.
+Depending on the placement of your tailgate handle, it might not line up perfectly.
+Another notable quirk is the installation/removal process is slightly different than other models.
 The EVOC pad uses a metal hook system where a metal piece on the end of the strap hooks into the lower part of the pad.
-In some ways, it is easier to deal with, but it can be somewhat more difficult to feed the strap with the hook/buckle under the tailgate.
-The graphics are also on the bolder/louder side, so they may not be ideal for everyone's style aesthetic.
-For better tailgate handle access, direct your attention towards the GateKeeper instead.
+In some ways, it is easier to deal with, but feeding the strap with the hook/buckle under the tailgate can be somewhat more challenging.
+Also, the graphics are on the bolder/louder side, so they might not suit everybody's taste.
+For better tailgate handle access, check out the GateKeeper.

 tailgate pad - we rallied to the trailhead and did loads of shuttle laps while...